Borough Wide

 The number of missing UK pets spikes by 47% in the Summer

-To mark National Lost Pet Prevention Month in July, new information concluded following data analysis has revealed a 47% increase of missing pets were reported in the UK during the Summer months of 2023 compared to Winter.
+To mark National Lost Pet Prevention Month in July, new information concluded following data analysis has revealed a 47% increase of missing pets reported in the UK during the Summer months compared to Winter.

 Speaking about the trend, David Olthaar, the organisation's founder said: "Pets are creatures of habit and are more likely to run away when their routines change.
 So, when people go on holiday and leave them with a sitter, they can panic.
 Alongside this, windows and doors are likely to be opened in hot weather, creating the perfect escape route for an adventurous pet!"